The-Supreme-Elemental/truck-drivers-logistics/README.md

   ```
 10. We will repeat everything that we did above and this will be an efficient way to avoid main branch merging conflicts.

+## Project Description

+1. Create a machine learning model that can predict logistics delay based on weather, temperature, humidity, shipment status, and other factors.
+2. Turn predictions into tokens that LLM can process and create recommendation reports.
+3. Host reports on a website to view.
+Add in charts to help explain correlation factors.

+## Project tools/packages

+Machine Learning - Python, pytorch, kfold cross validation, numpy, pandas

+### Links